Skip to Content

 Yes, absolutely.
 It really is one of the coolest places we have ever visited – and that’s saying something!
 It was also one of our top experiences in Peru.

 Machu Picchu is super special and absolutely fascinating.
 It definitely lives up to the hype!
 Plus, if you’ve made it as far as Cusco, you really shouldn’t let this opportunity pass you up.
-Visiting is a once-in-a-lifetime experience, and we would recommend it to anyone and everyone.
+Visiting is a once-in-a-lifetime experience, and we would recommend it to anyone and everyone!

-Other Activities to do While You’re in Cusco
+Other Activities to do in Cusco

 The Plaza del Armas in Cusco, Peru